-- The student has a Bachelor Degree Architecture Building and Planning or passed the intermediate program successfully. - The examination committee has approved the study plan of the student. - The student has at least accumulated 55 ECTS and no more than 20 ECTS remain open
+- The student has a Bachelor Degree Architecture, Urbanism and Building Sciences (AUBS) or passed the intermediate program successfully. - The Examination Committee has approved the personal study plan of the student. - The student has at least accumulated 55 ECTS and no more than 20 ECTS remain open.